-We trained multiple models with the following input: (1) spectrogram only, (2) spectrogram and the top layer of the \mfm features, (3) spectrogram and the middle layer of the \mfm features, (4) spectrogram and both the top and middle layers of the \mfm features, (5) spectrogram and the \musicgenl features, and (6) spectrogram and the \musicgens features.
+We trained multiple models with the following input: (1) spectrogram only, (2) spectrogram and the top layer of the \mfm features, (3) spectrogram and the middle layer of the \mfm features, (4) spectrogram and both the top and middle layers of the \mfm features, (5) spectrogram and the \musicgenl features, (6) spectrogram and the \musicgens features, and (7) spectrogram and the Jukebox features.
 For each model, we trained for 50 epochs on one A100 graphics processing unit (GPU), using Adam~\citep{kingma2014adam} optimizer with a learning rate of 1e$^{-4}$. \texttt{PyTorch} \texttt{ReduceLROnPlateu} was used for learning-rate scheduling with default parameters.
 We chose to use the checkpoint with the highest F1 score in the validation split for each model.

-As listed in Table \ref{tab:amt_linear_piano}, the model using the \mfm features or \musicgen features outperformed the spectrogram-only baseline.
+As listed in Table \ref{tab:amt_linear_piano}, the model using the \mfm features, the \musicgen features, or the Jukebox features outperformed the spectrogram-only baseline.
 In particular, the contribution of \mfm's middle layer was higher than that of the top layer.
 These results suggest that the \mfm features are promising for music transcription tasks.